libs | compiler (hint | profiling)

 benchmarking hints in the future as well because their are easier to specify and

-provide stronger guarantees than bench_black_box
+provide stronger guarantees than bench_black_box.

 Right now, however, it is unclear whether these two hints can be implemented